 When you interact with people, ask thoughtful questions that affirm their value in the relationship rather than questions that manipulate or seek information for personal gain.

-Questions will open people up to sharing insights with you–and you may learn the nugget that you were looking for.
+Questions will open people up to sharing insights with you–and you may discover the nugget that you were looking for!

 Let the other person talk.
 Learn about them.
 Ask good questions, and a friendship will develop.

 Dale Carnegie taught that the best way to make friends was to be interested in other people… “You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.”

 He also said, “Talk to someone about themselves, and they’ll listen for hours.”